 Click Remove from Certificate Store in the right-click menu to remove the selected certificate from a certificate store or stores.
-Two dialog boxes will pop up as per Add to Certificate Store on page 43 allowing you to select the certificate store(s) from which you wish to remove the certificate.
+Two dialog boxes will pop up as per Add to Certificate Store on page 46 allowing you to select the certificate store(s) from which you wish to remove the certificate.
 In the first dialog, select the certificate store from which you want to remove the certificate and click the Include and Close button and then click Save in the second dialog.
 Only certificate stores that contain the certificate and to which the user has permissions will be shown.

-Tip: The following permissions (see Security Overview on page 605) are required to use this feature:
+Tip: The following permissions (see Security Roles and Claims in the Keyfactor Command Reference Guide) are required to use this feature: